tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 `make list-bdd `

+### BDDfiles
+`make bddfiles`

+Generate all the bddfiles.
+If you for an example have created a `.md` file this will genrate the `.gen.md & .gen.d & .d` files associated.
+It also compiles the bddtool

+### Enviroment
+`make bddenv`

+Generates a environment test script in build called `bddenv.sh`.
+This script can be used for manually running a single bdd with enviroment using ex. `./bddenv.sh <target>`.

+### Removing illegal chars from bdd .md files
+`make bddstrip`

+Strips bad chars from BDD markdown files in case that an editor might have added none utf-8 characters.

-### Running BDD's
+### Building and Running BDD's
 To build AND run all created BDD's use the following command:

 `make bddtest`

-This will build and run all BDD's including the BDD-tool and [reporter](#reporter-tool-tagion-regression).
-It will also start the report tool.
+This will build and execute all BDD's including the BDD-tool.
+It will show on a single line how many passed failed and were started.
+If you want more information about your logs use [reporter-tool](#reporter-tool-tagion-regression)
 If you just want to build the bdd, use the following command.

 `make bddinit`

-To run your build BDD's use:
+To run your build BDD's again or if you used `bdd-init` use:

 `make bddrun`

-If you just want to run a single test use the following command:
+If you just want to run a single test use the following command.
+This command will not print out the bdd-report, but only run the scenario:

 `make run-<target>`

+If you also want to show the result instead of just running the test use:

+`make test-<target>`

+### Terminal visualization
+Produce visualization of the BDD-reports inside terminal:

+`make bddreport`

 ## Reporter tool: [tagion-regression](https://github.com/tagion/tagion-regression)
 [tagion-regression](https://github.com/tagion/tagion-regression) is a tool for viewing BDD results in the browser.
 See the hyperlink for a in-depth description of how it works.
-It will be started as a screen witn name "node" and run on port 3000.
+It will be started as a screen with name "node" and run on port 3000.
 ### Starting
 `make reporter-start`